nerdprojects/pinball-cvsd-patcher/README.md

 ## Thanks
-Many thanks to the (PinMAME)[https://github.com/vpinball/pinmame] team that created the HC55536 emulation and reversed the bank switching logic, they did the hard work.
+Many thanks to the [PinMAME](https://github.com/vpinball/pinmame) team that created the HC55536 emulation and reversed the bank switching logic, they did the hard work.
-Also thanks goes out to (Jeri Ellsworth)[https://www.youtube.com/watch?v=2FRGwuxFDE4].
-I got the idea from her YouTube video, how the HC55536 encoder works.
+Also thanks goes out to [Jeri Ellsworth](https://www.youtube.com/watch?v=2FRGwuxFDE4).
+I got the idea from her YouTube video, how the CVSD encoder can be implemented.